Natural Gas Leaks in the District of Columbia

 NOTE: Mains on structures are WGL- owned pipes attached to structures such as buildings or bridges.
 This category does not include any customer-owned behind-the-meter piping.

-WGL has also embarked on a new $1.4 million pilot program to review, test, and deploy advanced leak detection technology equipment and practices.
-These include satellite-based technology and advanced vehicle-mounted sensing equipment.
-The DCPSC continues to monitor the evolution of this pilot program.
+The DCPSC previously approved a WGL Advanced Leak Detection (ALD) pilot program to review, test, and deploy ALD equipment and practices.
+The ALD program involves advanced vehicle-mounted sensing equipment.
+The DCPSC continues to monitor the evolution of this program.

 DCPSC pipeline safety, damage prevention, and service quality activity

 The DCPSC Office of Compliance and Enforcement (OCE) coordinates pipeline safety and damage prevention efforts for the Commission which complement federal laws and regulations governing gas pipeline safety, damage prevention, and pipeline operations, maintenance, and construction.
 OCE staff include PHMSA-trained and certified inspectors whose certifications are continually updated through on-going pipeline safety courses.
-OCE continuously conducts pipeline safety inspections, averaging about 315 inspections per year since 2017, as well as damage prevention inspections, averaging about 750 inspections per year since 2017.
+OCE continuously conducts pipeline safety inspections - in 2023, OCE executed over 500 pipeline safety inspections and 700 damage prevention inspections.

 OCE may propose monetary and non-monetary compliance and enforcement actions if necessary for WGL to comply with federal and District laws and regulations.
 Monetary penalties serve as a deterrent to future violations and unsafe practices and are not recovered in utility rates.
 The DCPSC pipeline safety and damage prevention efforts are audited annually by PHMSA and the U.S. Department of Transportation.
-The Commission received consecutive 100% scores on PHMSA annual audits from 2014-2020.
+The DCPSC has received nine consecutive 100% scores on PHMSA annual audits from 2015-2023.

 PROJECTpipes